DieterSteinhauser/project_documentation/docs/_build/html/_sources/python/python_fundamentals/beginner_projects.rst.txt

 --------------------------
 Implement a factorial function that relies on recursion.

+Recursion means that the method will call itself from within the method.

+Create the following method:

+.. automodule:: src.python_fundamentals.factorial
+   :members:

+Solution
+*********
+:ref:`Factorial Solution`

 File IO
 --------------------------
 Read binary data and format it nicely into a CSV for human readability.

 Class Structured Inventory System
 -----------------------------------